-Located in an easy-to-find location, just two kilometers from Sami Beach and ten kilometers from the town of Argostoli, Melissani is a must for every visitor to the Ionian island.
+Located in an easy-to-find location just two kilometers from Sami Beach and ten kilometers from the town of Argostoli, Melissani is a must-see for every visitor to the Ionian island.

 The gorgeous Melissani Cave on the Greek island of Kefalonia

 This natural wonder, discovered in modern times in 1951, contains both fresh and sea water.
-The salt water comes from the nearby sea, while the fresh water comes from a natural spring located approximately 20 meters (66 feet) underground.
+The salt water comes from the nearby sea while the fresh water comes from a natural spring located approximately twenty meters (66 feet) underground.

 Boats are used to ferry visitors along their cave explorations.
-The journey begins at the more open part of the cave, which is lit by the rays of the sun, creating an almost neon turquoise glow from the water.
-The waters of the cave are the most gorgeous if you get there between 11:30 AM and and 1:30 PM, when the sunlight streams in through the crater of its exposed roof.
+The journey begins at the wider part of the cave, which is lit by the rays of the sun, creating an almost neon turquoise glow from the water.
+The waters of the cave are the most gorgeous if you arrive between 11:30 AM and and 1:30 PM, when the sunlight streams in through the crater of its exposed roof.

-Exploring Melissani Lake by boat, you will view the first section, with its spectacular underwater reflections, then a small island in the cave.
-When you enter the second section, you will be in a world full of stalagmites, stalactites and other peculiar rock formations.
+Exploring Melissani Lake by boat, you will view the first section with its spectacular underwater reflections and then a small island within the cave.
+When you enter the second area, you will be in a world full of stalagmites, stalactites, and other peculiar rock formations.

 The cave even has a place in Greek mythology.
 According to these legends, the natural wonder was named after one of the nymphs, called Melissanthi, who committed suicide because the god Pan would not return her love.